Own-Data-Privateer/hoardy-mail/README.md

   : shell command to use as an MDA to deliver the messages to (required for `fetch` subcommand)
     `imaparms` will spawn COMMAND via the shell and then feed raw RFC822 message into its `stdin`, the resulting process is then responsible for delivering the message to `mbox`, `Maildir`, etc.
     `maildrop` from Courier Mail Server project is a good KISS default.

+- folder search filters (required):
+  - `--all-folders`
+  : operate on all folders
+  - `--folder NAME`
+  : mail folders to include; can be specified multiple times
+  - `--not-folder NAME`
+  : mail folders to exclude; can be specified multiple times

 - message search filters:
   - `--older-than DAYS`